 A Refugee Travel Document is issued to refugees in Canada with protected person status, including Convention refugees and persons in need of protection.
 A Certificate of Identity is a travel document issued to persons legally landed in Canada for less than three years, who are stateless or are unable to obtain a national passport or travel document for a valid reason but who are not considered to have protected person status.
-If you are unsure as to whether you qualify for a refugee travel document in Canada or a certificate of identity click the above button for a consultation with one of our refugee professionals.
+If you are unsure as to whether you qualify for a refugee travel document in Canada or a certificate of identity contact us to speak to one of our travel document professionals.
 If you need a refugee travel document or certificate of identity you need to contact us as soon as possible if you intend to travel outside of Canada.

 Our goal is to make the application process for a travel document in Canada or a certificate of identity as easy as possible and help you solve any issues an application for a travel document in Canada.
 Follow the steps below to complete your refugee travel document application or your application for a certificate of identity.